yanxiaodi/ImagesImporter4XamariniOS/README.md

 }
 ```

 That is it.
 But Xamarin.iOS must have done some other things to include it into the project.
 Now right click the Xamarin.iOS project and select `Unload Project`.
-Then right click the project and select `Edit ***.csproj`.
+Then right-click the project and select `Edit ***.csproj`.
 Now you can edit it directly.

-You will find there are some sections named `ImageAsset`, like this:
+You will find there are some sections called `ImageAsset`, like this:

 ```xml
     <ImageAsset Include="Tests.xcassets\MyFirstImage.imageset\Contents.json">